 - urinary tract infection

 Your diet also may determine how acidic or alkaline your urine is.
-For example, if you eat a diet low in meat and high in fruits and vegetables you are more likely to have alkaline urine (Welch, et al., 2008).
+For example, if you eat a diet low in meat and high in fruits and vegetables, you’re more likely to have alkaline urine.
 Those who consume higher amounts of meat are more likely to have acidic urine.
-Your doctor may recommend some changes to your diet if your urine is too high or too low.
+Your doctor may recommend some changes to your diet if your urine pH is too high or too low.